CycodeLabs/GitOpsSecurityChampion/docs/README.md

 Branch protection rules are essential for safeguarding critical configuration repositories used in GitOps workflows.
 These rules ensure that code changes cannot be pushed directly to important branches like `main` or `production` without passing through a controlled process, such as code reviews and automated testing.
 By enforcing these rules, you ensure that only authorized changes are deployed to your infrastructure.

+### Use Password Management Tool

+Sensitive data such as passwords, API keys, and other secrets should never be kept in plain text in Git repositories.
+Instead, use a password management tool to securely store and manage these secrets.
+This practice ensures that sensitive information is protected from unauthorized access and reduces the risk of accidental exposure.

 ### SLSA Provenance Verification

 Users should always verify the SLSA Provenance produced by the GitOps supplier.
 For example, ArgoCD publishes a signed SLSA Provenance that should be verified by end users to ensure GitOps integrity.